Markussss/tokusentai/README.md

 ## To do

+### Bugs
+- `bot:start` isn't responding properly to messages that `bot:fake` is responding to

 ### Plans
 - Store messages as they arrive
+  - Create `storeMessage`, use this to import messages from both csv, API and live channel
+    - Use transactions (maybe with "chunked committing"(?) - every nth insert, commit and start new transaction) for speed
 - More and better logging
+  - Add `log`-calls in every function, making it possible to see everything that has happened in the log
+  - Move feedback (bot responses, selected operation finished, etc) into `info`-calls
+  - Add `warn`-calls to inform about missing data (missing NAME, CLIENT_ID, TOKEN, entries in `messages`-table, entries in `responses`-table, etc)
 - Simple chat command interface for adding/editing/removing responses
+  - Talk with bot in DMs?
+Tag the bot?
+Inquirer questionaire?
+  - Could be implemented as a response in [responses.js](responses.js), but should it...?
 - Make more bot data easier to access in the responder functions
+  - Pass the message object to the responder functions, instead of the message text
+    - Need to make sure that `bot:fake` is not too different from `bot:start`
 - Add reactions
+  - Should be implemented as a responder
 - Add memoji support
+  - `memoji('yeye')`?
+  - `memojis.yeye`?
+  - Look in [tokusentai.js](tokusentai.js) for tips
 - Port most, if not all, functionality from [tokusentai.js](tokusentai.js) and [toFile.js](toFile.js)
 - Cleanup, refactor, document